Gelation in Vector Multiplicative Coalescence and Extinction in Multi-Type Poisson Branching Processes: Introduction

 \section{Introduction}

 The main motivation for this work is paper \cite{KO} where the authors used the multidimensional Lambert-Euler inversion in the analysis of the vector multiplicative coalescent process.
 More specifically, they solved the multidimensional Lambert-Euler inversion and utilized the solution to investigate the gelation phenomenon in the coagulation model with the vector-multiplicative kernel.
 Our goal in this note is to present an interesting connection between the vector multiplicative coalescent process and a multi-type branching process with Poisson offspring distributions.
 As a consequence, we give a quick proof of the gelation phenomenon.
 Additionally, this connection leads to a series expression for the extinction probabilities of the multi-type Poisson branching process.
-While the correspondence highlighted here is fairly straightforward, it illuminates a deep connection between these two paradigms which we hope will continue to reveal new insights and potential for cross-disciplinary research.
+This illuminates a connection between these two paradigms which we hope will continue to reveal new insights and potential for cross-disciplinary research.
 2mm We begin by recalling some of the notation and concepts from the theory of vector multiplicative coalescent processes.
 For a detailed account of this theory, we refer the reader to \cite{KOY, KO}.